crispinprojects/talkcalendar/README.md

 ```
 reveals that the compositor is "budgie-wm".
 The XDG (Cross Desktop Group) session type is X11.

-There is information on the Buddies of Budgie [Wayland blog](https://buddiesofbudgie.org/blog/wayland) about moving to a Wayland only version of Budgie.
-There is work in progress on a Wayland compositor called Magpie V1.0.
-As Magpie was originally forked from Mutter I am assuming that they will still be using the GTK4 stack even though there have been statements about using the [Enlightenment Window Manager EFL](https://www.enlightenment.org/) or possibly [Qt](https://www.qt.io) but not [IceWM](https://ice-wm.org/).
-They are working with libxfce4windowing to replace the [libwnck](https://gitlab.gnome.org/GNOME/libwnck) code.
-For what I can make out panel management, keyboard input, desktop settings all need to be converted for use with a Wayland compositor and it is planned that all internal communications of these components will be over a [protocol buffer](https://protobuf.dev/overview/) to a centralised daemon.
+There is information on the Buddies of Budgie [Wayland blog](https://buddiesofbudgie.org/blog/wayland) about moving to a Wayland only version of Budgie using a Wayland compositor called Magpie V1.0 which was originally forked from Mutter.

 A screenshot of Talk Calendar running on Budgie 10 (GTK, X11) is shown below.